How Social Commerce Works: The Social Psychology of Social Shopping

 • Shop Together tools uses peer power to stimulate purchases by creating a social event around a store visit, that is consistent with purchasing

-• Social Media Entertainment uses the small commitment of paying attention to make future purchases more consistent with past behaviour
+• Social Media Entertainment uses the small commitment of paying attention to make future purchases more consistent with past behavior

-• Social Media Listening uses the small commitment of providing ideas or feedback to make future purchases more consistent with past behaviour
+• Social Media Listening uses the small commitment of providing ideas or feedback to make future purchases more consistent with past behavior

-• Social Media Reviews uses the small commitment of rating or reviewing to make future purchases more consistent with past behaviour
+• Social Media Reviews uses the small commitment of rating or reviewing to make future purchases more consistent with past behavior

-• Social Media Services uses the small commitment to a product or brand involved when using its services to make a purchase more consistent with behaviour
+• Social Media Services uses the small commitment to a product or brand involved when using its services to make a purchase more consistent with behavior

 • User Forums allow shoppers to solve each others problems on behalf of the brand, a commitment that is consistent with purchase